glennhenry/cs-notes/docs/software-engineering/02-software-principles/software-principles.md

 The definition of clean code typically refers to well-structured, readable, and maintainable code that follows best practices and conventions to make it is easy to understand and modify.
 Of course, it is not needed to follow every best practices or conventions, since some exist to solve certain problem, and not everyone has that problem.

-Some principles of clean code :
+Some principles of clean code:

 - Following standard conventions (e.g., language or team standard).
 - Following code principles such as KISS, DRY, etc.